SimmonsRitchie/court_docket_scraper/readme.md

 Copy and paste the text below and where indicated in caps, replace with your own values.
 You can enter as many destination email addresses or counties you would like to scrape as you'd like.
 County names are not case sensitive.:

-If you clone this repo, chromedriver should be included.
-Make sure you include the full path of it in the area indicated below, not it's relative path.
+Make sure you include the full path of chromedriver on your system (included with this repo) and not it's relative path.

     config = {
         "email": {